tim-schilling/deps/final/0010-new-governance.rst

   affected person, if a DSF Board member, MUST NOT vote) vote "yes" on a motion that the person in question is ineligible.

-A member of the Technical Board MAY notify the other members of the Technical Board, and the Secretary of the DSF (or the President of the DSF, if the member in question is serving as the Secretary of the DSF), in writing, of a temporary or permanent incapacity which prevents them from continuing to serve on the Technical Board.
 A member of the Technical Board MAY resign from the Technical Board by notifying the other members of the Technical Board of their intent to resign.

-The Technical Board MAY fill a temporary or permanent vacancy on the Technical Board.
+The Technical Board should try to fill a vacancy on the Technical Board.
 To do so, the other members of the Technical Board (and the departing member(s), if eligible and willing), SHALL use this
 process:

-* Any member of the Technical Board, including an otherwise eligible but departing member, MAY nominate a candidate to fill a vacancy.
+* Any member of the Technical Board, including an otherwise eligible but departing member, may nominate a candidate to fill a vacancy.

-* The Technical Board SHALL then direct one of its members to notify the Secretary of the DSF, in writing, of the nomination.
-The DSF Board SHALL check the qualifications of the person nominated, and the Secretary of the DSF SHALL notify the Technical Board of the result.
-If the DSF Board determines the nominated person is not qualified, the nomination MUST be discarded.
+* The Technical Board will notify the Secretary of the DSF, in writing, of the nomination.
+The DSF Board SHALL check the qualifications of the person nominated, and the Secretary of the DSF will notify the Technical Board of the result.
+If the DSF Board determines the nominated person is not qualified, the nomination must be discarded.

 * Otherwise, the Technical Board then SHALL vote on the question:
   "Shall this candidate fill the vacancy on the Technical Board?"
 As